Field of Honor

 The Stars and Stripes remind us of who we are as a people.
 They remind us that freedom is not free.
 Life is precious and can be taken from us at any time for many reasons.
 Our flag also reminds us that America's strength comes from its unity-- a unity symbolized by the Stars and Stripes.

-Bowie’s Field of Honor debuted on Friday, May 28 at Sussex Lane Park and will remain on display until June 6.
+Bowie’s Field of Honor takes place at the end of May at Sussex Lane Park and will remain on display until early June.
 The park will be filled with United States flags dedicated in honor of veterans, active military, professions that have helped during the pandemic, other helpers, and loved ones lost.
+Check back soon for more information on how to dedicate a flag to a loved one, or a friend.

 *Sussex Lane Park is the open area between Sussex Lane and Annapolis Road, located across from Bowie High School.